 When we recognise that water’s worth saving we can reduce the amount of it taken from water bodies that UK wildlife rely on for their survival.

 Information about this campaign

-This summer, with more people spending time at home, Waterwise and Water UK have joined forces to launch a new campaign to help customers understand the need to save water and the simple steps they can take to reduce their water use.
-This will run from July – September across a number of different social media channels.
+With people still spending lots of time at home, Waterwise and Water UK have joined forces for the second year to launch the Water’s Worth Saving campaign, helping customers understand the need to save water and the simple steps they can take to reduce their water use.
+The campaign will run April – September across a number of social media channels.